valeriikundas/gochatapp/README.md

 - [ ] try htmx
 - [ ] write a few tests using mocks with https://pkg.go.dev/github.com/stretchr/testify/mock
 - [ ] use git worktrees
+- [ ] use features of postgres - full text search, indexing, explain, read about server administration, hstore, pg_cron
+- [ ] how to work with timezones?
+- [ ] setup localization